bill74186/2048-Game/README.md

 Writing this README is the same🤪

 Just enjoy the game by yourself!👽

+> [!note]
-> This project is open-sourced under the MIT License, you are free to use, modify and distribute all codes of this project.📖
+This project is open-sourced under the MIT License, you are free to use, modify and distribute all codes of this project.📖